Schön scandal: Aftermath and sanctions

 In October 2004, the Deutsche Forschungsgemeinschaft (DFG, the German Research Foundation) Joint Committee announced sanctions against him.
-The former DFG post-doctorate fellow was deprived of his active right to vote in DFG elections or serve on DFG committees for an eight-year period.
+Schön was deprived of his right to vote in DFG elections or serve on DFG committees for an eight-year period.
 During that period, Schön was also unable to serve as a peer reviewer or apply for DFG funds.

-Schön returned to Germany and took a job at an engineering firm.
+Following the scandal, Schön returned to Germany and accepted a job with a company as a process engineer.

 Withdrawn journal articles

 On October 31, 2002, Science withdrew eight articles written by Schön:

 On December 20, 2002, Physical Review withdrew six articles written by Schön:

 On February 24, 2003, Applied Physics Letters withdrew four articles written by Schön:

 On March 5, 2003, Nature withdrew seven articles written by Schön:

 On March 20, 2003, Advanced Materials withdrew two articles written by Schön:

-On May 2, 2003, Science withdrew another article written by Schön:
+On May 2, 2003, Science withdrew two more articles written by Schön:

 Further questionable journal articles

 The retraction notices from February 24, 2003, in Applied Physics Letters relayed concerns about seven articles written by Schön and published in the Applied Physics Letters:

 The retraction notice from March 20, 2003, in Advanced Materials mentions concerns about another article written by Schön: